The-Nazara-Project/Nazara/README.md

 is correct.

 > [!Warning]
 > Users must make sure that the output of their scripts matches the name of their desired custom fields they specified
 > in NetBox.
 >
 > Currently, **we only support text fields** as all the other field types would require smart parsing on our end.
-> We are currently investiating on how to achieve this.
+> We are currently investigating on how to achieve this.

 # Contributing